haskell/cabal/README.md

   must be able to download and install all of the dependencies.
   (This is also checked by CI!)

+* `Cabal` has own compat and somehow fat prelude, in `Distribution.Compat.Prelude`, Use it for new modules as well.

 We like [this style guide][guide].

 [guide]: https://github.com/tibbe/haskell-style-guide/blob/master/haskell-style.md